Cart Abandonment

 Within Path 2 of the Wait Until, select `purchased` is performed.
 Then add event data such that the time stamp of the purchase event is greater than the timestamp of the trigger event.

-3. Finally, select Max Time and enter a time period that the workflow should wait to send a person a reminder email.
+3. Finally, select Max Time and enter a time period that the workflow should wait to send a reminder email.
 In this example, we use 45 minutes.

 Within Path 3 of the Wait Until, choose 45 for the counter and minutes from the dropdown for Max Time.